jupyter-widgets/ipywidgets/docs/source/embedding.md

 gallery.

-The widget embedder attempts to fetch the model and view implementation of the custom widget from the npm CDN https://unpkg.com.
+The widget embedder attempts to fetch the model and view implementation of the custom widget from the npm CDN https://unpkg.com by default.
 The URL that is requested for, e.g. the `bqplot` module name, with the semver range `^2.0.0` is

 `https://unpkg.com/bqplot@^2.0.0/dist/index.js`

 which holds the webpack bundle for the bqplot library.

+While the default CDN is using https://unpkg.com it can be configured by setting the optional `data-jupyter-widgets-cdn` attribute for script tag which loads `embed-amd.js`, as shown in the example above.

 The [widget-cookiecutter](https://github.com/jupyter/widget-cookiecutter)
 template project contains a template project for a custom widget library